GCSE Science

 Filling a beaker with ice and a little water, he lowers the thermometers into the mixture.
 Using a permanent marker, he marks a line on the thermometer to show the freezing point of water (0°C)

-Once cool, Dave carefully measures the distance between the marks, which is 20.0 cm.
+Once cool, Clive carefully measures the distance between the marks, which is 20.0 cm.

-1. If Dave wants to mark every 2°C on the thermometer, what will be the separation of the lines he needs to mark?
+1. If Clive wants to mark every 2°C on the thermometer, what will be the separation of the lines he needs to mark?

 2. What assumption is made in calibrating a thermometer in this way?